rpatel264/portfolio/_projects/1_project.md

     The simulation was created using Solidworks and Ansys
 </div>

-You can also put regular text between your rows of images, even citations {% cite einstein1950meaning %}.
 Say you wanted to write a bit about your project before you posted the rest of the images.
 You describe how you toiled, sweated, _bled_ for your project, and then... you reveal its glory in the next row of images.